adzuki bean

 • Rich in fiber, promoting digestive health and regularity.

-• High in protein, contributing to muscle building and satiety.
+• High in protein, supporting muscle building and satiety.

-• Good source of iron, supporting energy levels and preventing anemia.
+• Good source of iron, helping to prevent iron deficiency anemia.

 • May help regulate blood sugar levels due to its low glycemic index.